harisamjad-pro/macos-dock-component/README.md

 ## Build a Notion inspired macOS Dock with React, Tailwind CSS, and Framer Motion.
 Featured of dock renders with icons that can be magnified, reordered, and have different shapes.

 ## Note:
-- Use Desktop or Web Screen for experience it.
+- Use Desktop or Web Screen to experience it.